Delicate-Butterflies/Bangazon-API/README.md

 # Bangazon API
-Bangazon-corp's employees, products and users database.
-Users can GET/POST/PUT information from and to the database and DELETE from the database for selected categories.
+This is Bangazon Co.'s employees, products and users API.
+Users of the API can GET/POST/PUT/DELETE information to and from the database for selected categories.

 ## Table of Contents